RamezIssac/django-slick-reporting/README.rst

 | Product 3    | <from product model> | 17              | 12             | ...                   | 17                            |
 +--------------+----------------------+-----------------+----------------+-----------------------+-------------------------------+

+*This example code assumes your "MySalesItems" contains the fields `product` as foreign key,  `quantity` as number and `date_placed` as a date field.
+It also assumes your `Product` model has an SKU field..*
 --

 **On a low level**